 Frequency of treatments will depend on your pet’s type of cancer, their overall health, the specific drug, and of course, your family’s wishes.
 Most dog and cat chemotherapy treatments are given in intervals ranging from once a week to once every three weeks.

 The duration of the treatment is also dependent on the type of cancer your pet has, and can last from a few months to a few years.

 For lymphoma, most standard chemotherapy protocols last between 16 and 24 weeks.

 Remission does NOT mean that the cancer is gone.
 It simply means that all clinical signs of the cancer are gone.
-For example, if your pet has canine lymphoma, this means your dog has achieved complete remission when the vet can no longer find any enlarged lymph nodes in their body.
+For example, if your pet has lymphoma, complete remission is achieved when your veterinarian no longer finds enlarged lymph nodes in their body.

 Dogs and cats today have a better chance of being successfully treated for cancer than they did ten years ago!
 The more we learn about canine and feline cancers, the more pets’ lives we can improve and save.

 Take a deep breath.
 Meet with your family veterinarian to discuss treatment options as they can likely provide the best initial treatment plan.
 Then, a consult with a specialist should be considered to discuss all of the different treatment plans and decide as a family what the best options are.